 That’s not to say that I won’t be using Facebook going forward!
 I’ll still be using it for my business, but I’m going to focus on it more as a way to get new readers and fans (through paid advertising) rather than as a way to nurture and get to know my already existing community, since so many of you will never see my posts anyway unless I pay to boost my posts.

-That means that I’m going to set aside a small budget for Facebook ads and I’ll be experimenting with other social media platforms like Google+.
-(Will you take a second to follow LaunchGrowJoy on Google+ so we can start connecting there going forward)?
+That means that I’m going to set aside a small budget for Facebook ads and I’ll be experimenting with other social media platforms like Pinterest and Instagram.
+(Will you take a second to follow LaunchGrowJoy on Instagram so we can start connecting there going forward)?
 It also means that I’m going to be growing my already existing relationships through my weekly newsletter, so if you aren’t already subscribed, make sure to do so by entering your name and email address below this post.
-And I’ve also replaced the Facebook Like box on the sidebar of this site with the Google+ badge (to get your own badge for your site, click here).

 I’m curious to see where this new strategy will take me, but I love to experiment and try new things in my business.
 Has your Facebook strategy changed at all?
 If so, leave a comment below and let me know.